-Childhood memories sparkle like a kaleidoscope
+Childhood memories sparkle like a kaleidoscope.

-Uneven fragments glimpses of days gone by
+Uneven fragments, glimpses of days gone by

 An Oklahoman ‘oil boom’ town